geekwisdom/gwClock/README.md

         End If
       End Sub

-This intoduces a bit of a problem though because without borders, we cannot move or resize the screen, and putting a button on the screen will look a little strange in our 'gadget view'.
+This introduces a bit of a problem though because without borders, we cannot move or resize the screen, and putting a button on the screen will look a little strange in our 'gadget view'.
 To solve this we will add the ability to toggle the borders on and off when the user clicks on the clock.
 We use a 'clickstate' global to the form to toggle the transparency and borders on and off

     Private Sub Label1_Click(sender As Object, e As EventArgs) Handles Label1.Click SetTrans()